arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ## Properties
 Wow, if got this far, you must really be motivated.
 Let's enter the rabbit hole, starting with a definition.
 I promise we will get to code soon.

-A Property is an observation on a piece of code that we expect to hold true regardless of the inputs.
-This generic -- but not very practicle definition -- describes well the 1st level of the domain expert requirements.

-If you want to translate a property to code, instead of writing individual unit tests consisting of certain arbitrary, possibly unmotivated input-output pairs, you will be forced to describe the functionality in a more abstract and general way.
-You will try to capture the invariants of the program.<br/>
-Then the library will use carefully forged random values, covering the most convenient subset of the input space, trying to falsify your statements and to prove you wrong.

-Proponents of formal methods sometimes stress the notion of specification above that of implementation.
-However it is the inconsistencies between these two independent descriptions of the desired behavior that reveal the truth.
-We discover incomplete understanding in the specs and bugs in the implementation.
-Programming does not flow in a single direction from specifications to implementation but evolves by cross-checking and updating the two.
-Property-based testing quickens this evolution.
-(from [Design and Use of QuickCheck][design-and-use-of-quickcheck])

-Makes sense?
-I'm sure, though, you are hungry of code, now.
-All right, let's go.

 ## Going Beyond Fixtures
 Let me do a step back and start from something you already know.